Intercoin/CommunityContract/README.md

 ticker|string|ticker

 #### isInvited
-return true if receiver has been invited by sender
+return true if recipient has been invited by sender

 Params:
 name  | type | description
 --|--|--
 sender|address|who invited
-reciever|address|who been invited
+recipient|address|who been invited

+#### whoInvited
+Return the address sender's invite who added recipent

 ## Example to use
 1.	add several users to role 'contest-users'